The below short story originally appeared in American Crime Magazine in 2002:

-Although the Naval Investigative Service conducted an investigation into Fay's murder and it remained an open case, Moore told Gray that the CNO had appointed him as a special investigator and ordered him to go to Mexico and assist the NIS, FBN and the Mexican police.
+Moore told Gray that the CNO had appointed him as a special investigating officer and ordered him to go to Mexico and look into Rodrigo's involvement in Fay's murder.
+He told Gray to take a Blue Moray team to assist him.
 Another officer had been assigned to provide naval surveillance support to the federal drug cops, but he would remain safely in San Diego.

 Cobb thanked the captain.
 Cobb handed Gray his business card and asked him to call later in the day.
 Cobb then gathered up his files and left the conference room.
 Moore then turned to Gray and said that if he confirms, as the FBN suspects, that Rodrigo was indeed Lt.
 Faye’s murderer, Gray was to plan a take-down operation.